Zaki2305/Avatars-Destiny-Journey-Through-The-Elements/README.md

 # Progress Measure:
-● At the start of the game, the player has a maximum HP of 100 points.
+*At the start of the game, the player has a maximum HP of 100 points.
 The speed and strength start at 10 points each.
-● Throughout the game, the user can collect coins by defeating monsters.
+*Throughout the game, the user can collect coins by defeating monsters.
 They will be rewarded 2 coins per defeated monster.
-● The shop will allow players to spend their coins and additional HP, speed, and strength points.
+*The shop will allow players to spend their coins and additional HP, speed, and strength points.
 The maximum health, strength, and speed, will increase by 20 points, 10 points, and 1 point respectively and each perk can be upgraded 4 times.
-● Players will lose 5 health points when they are attacked and 2.5 health points when they are attacked while blocking
+*Players will lose 5 health points when they are attacked and 2.5 health points when they are attacked while blocking
-● Each level rewards the player with more opportunities to collect coins since the number of waves per lever increases as the player progresses.
+*Each level rewards the player with more opportunities to collect coins since the number of waves per lever increases as the player progresses.
-● After each completed round, the player's health will be reset back to their maximum HP
+*After each completed round, the player's health will be reset back to their maximum HP
-● When the player loses all their health points, the game will restart and all their progress resets.
+*When the player loses all their health points, the game will restart and all their progress resets.

 # Levels:
-● 4 levels
+4 Levels:
-○ Level 1: Earth Level: 2 Waves
+*Level 1: Earth Level: 2 Waves
-○ Level 2: Water Level: 3 Waves
+*Level 2: Water Level: 3 Waves
-○ Level 3: Fire Level: 4 Waves
+*Level 3: Fire Level: 4 Waves
-○ Level 4: Air Level: 5 Waves
+*Level 4: Air Level: 5 Waves
-○ Level 5: Spirit Level: Final Boss
+*Level 5: Spirit Level: Final Boss

 # Character Customization & Character Progression:
-- Before the final boss fight, the player can choose a new outfit for their character.
+*Before the final boss fight, the player can choose a new outfit for their character.
 They can either choose an earth outfit, a shadow skin, or keep their current outfit.
-- The coins collected through each level, he can buy any of those above mentioned in the store.
+*The coins collected through each level, he can buy any of those above mentioned in the store.
 The degree of health, strength, or speed is dependant on the amount of coins the player wants to spend